scottlet/cv/README.md

 **Hermès via AKQA (Contract)** 2016/06 - 2017/04

-One of a team who created http://hermes.com for Hèrmes in Paris
+One of a team who created <a target="_blank" href="https://hermes.com" target="_blank">hermes.com</a> for Hèrmes

 Technologies used: Drupal, PHP, gulp, SASS, ES6 HTML5, CSS3, jQuery.
 <hr>

 **Submerge Festival (Pro Bono)** 2016/08 - 2016/11

-Rebuilding https://2016.submergefestival.co.uk - from 3rd party design.
+Rebuilding <a target="_blank" href="https://2016.submergefestival.co.uk" target="_blank">submergefestival.co.uk</a> - from 3rd party design.
 A custom WordPress theme.

 Technologies used: Wordpress, PHP, MySQL, gulp, SASS, ES6.
 <hr>

 **Zalando via Futurice (Contract)** 2016/04

-Creating https://jobs.zalando.de with a small team.
+Creating <a target="_blank" href="https://jobs.zalando.de" target="_blank">jobs.zalando.de</a> with a small team.
 Updated their gulp workflow for livereload, enabling us to work faster as this was a tight deadline with a small team.

 Technologies used: Greenhouse API, Candidata, swig, gulp, SASS, React.
 <hr>